Observer Effect (Star Trek: Enterprise): Critical response

 Michelle Erica Green of TrekNation mostly liked the episode, stating "there was never the slightest problem with recognizing the distinct alien personalities, even though several actors played each Organian within the different host bodies.
 Jolene Blalock in particular was chilling picking up on Dominic Keating's portrayal of the same alien when it moved from Reed's body to T'Pol's.
 Connor Trinneer also did a nice job picking up on Anthony Montgomery's vocal inflections when possessed by the more open-minded Organian.
 This is one of the best possessed-by-aliens episodes that Star Trek has ever done", adding "...in terms of the regular cast's performances; these were subtle, strong in continuity and fun to watch."
 However, she had trouble following along sometimes when the characters were possessed, such as with Ensign Sato, while being possessed by the alien, began talking about a poker ring she used to run, believing the alien had run a poker ring at Starfleet.
 "My husband thought aloud that Sato must have been possessed by an alien when she started going on about the poker ring she used to run, and I agreed."
 She went on to indicate that she needed better clues given to her so that she would be able to tell when the characters were possessed and furthered believed that the transitions were occurring as they were talking, which did not occur during the episode.
 Furthering her occlusion of the show she states, "the biggest problem with the episode: these super-bright aliens only interact with the best of the best, the senior command crew.
 They don't take over the body of some ensign doing a grunt job cleaning the plasma manifolds, "thus ignoring the reason given within the show that non-essential senior crew would be better able to observe while not directly interfering.

+Tor.com recommended "Observer Effect" as one of the better episodes of Enterprise, one that met the standards of a "good episode" of Star Trek, while noting some of the issues some audiences had with the show.
+Writing for The A.V.
+Club, Alasdair Wilkins included "Observer Effect" in his list of the twenty best episodes of the series.
+The Digital Fix said this episode was "very well done" and had "genuine tension" and tied into Star Trek lore.